CMB27/AutomationTimers/README.md

 # AutomationTimers
 This is an Arduino library for managing event timing.
-It provides intuitive tools for creating non-blocking timing events in your code.
+It provides *relatively* intuitive tools for creating non-blocking timing events in your code.

 This library consists of a collection of classes:
 - `Timer`: counts up in milliseconds, can be reset